Introduction

 What business issue do you want us to solve?

-For example, our client Jane is the CEO of an education center.
-She wants to build an online portal with lectures and quizzes for the center's students.
-Here are the answers Jane prepared for our questions.
+For example, our client Jane is the CEO of an education center and she wants to build an online portal with lectures and quizzes for the center's students.
+Here are the answers Jane prepared for our questions:

 How do you envision your software?
 What functions should it perform?